diana7376/Labs-TMPS/Labs-Pizza-Ordering/README.md

 ## Summary

-This project presents a classical application of creational design patterns:
+This project presents a classical application of creational design patterns together with structural patterns:
 - **Singleton** for central management,
 - **Builder** for flexible instantiation,
+- **Factory** for type-based creation,
+- **Facade** to expose a simple client API and orchestrate subsystems,
+- **Adapter** to provide pluggable notification channels,
+- **Decorator** to add runtime composition of pizza features,

-- **Factory** for type-based creation, helping achieve a maintainable and extensible pizza ordering system in Python.
+These patterns help achieve a maintainable and extensible pizza ordering system in Python while keeping the client code focused on use cases.